Guide

 Customer communication and CRM

-Managing customer relationships as a solo founder usually means some combination of email, a CRM you never update, and sticky notes.
+Managing customer relationships as a solo founder usually means some combination of email, a CRM you rarely update, and scattered notes.
 AI can help, but the tool needs to fit how you actually work.

 How to choose: a framework for solo founders